hugoqdesh/Finday/.github/CONTRIBUTING.md

 4. Database Setup

-   We use MongoDB for the database.
-Create a MongoDB project and copy your connection string.
+   We use Neon for the database.
+Create a Neon project and copy your connection string.

 ### Google OAuth